Sonia Rolland

-Sonia Rolland (born 11 February 1981) is a French actress who was Miss France 2000.
+Sonia Rolland (born 11 February 1981) is a French-Rwandan actress and beauty pageant titleholder who was crowned Miss France 2000 and represented her country at Miss Universe 2000 where she placed Top 10.
 She was the first African-born winner of the Miss France pageant.

 Born in Kigali, Rwanda, to a Rwandan mother and a French father, Rolland and her family fled the country due to safety concerns with the Rwandan genocide instigating, especially since her mother is Tutsi.
 In 1990 they moved to the neighboring country of Burundi.
 With the growing unrest that led to the Burundi Civil War, they moved to France in 1994.
-At the age 13, Rolland settled with her family in Burgundy in the small town of Cluny.
+At the age of 13, Rolland settled with her family in Burgundy in the small town of Cluny.

 In October 1999, Sonia Rolland won the "Miss Burgundy" beauty contest that allowed her to compete for the Miss France 2000 title and at the age of 18 she was the first woman of African descent to win.
 At the Miss Universe 2000 pageant, which took place in Cyprus, Rolland was a top 10 semi-finalist, placing 9th overall.

 Rolland once lived in Paris with Christophe Rocancourt, an impostor, confidence man and gentleman thief who scammed affluent people by masquerading as a French member of the Rockefeller family.
 They had a daughter together, named Tess.
 They announced their split on 10 April 2008.
 Rolland has another daughter, Kahina, with actor and director Jalil Lespert, who is her partner since 2009.

-At twenty years old after serious acting lessons with renowned actor Alain Delon, Rolland embarked for a new career as an actress.
+At twenty years old after serious acting lessons with renowned actor Alain Delon, Rolland embarked on a new career as an actress.
 Following an unsettling incident during which she was attacked in the metro she took kickboxing classes that later proved advantageous as they helped her land the role of Léa in the television series Léa Parker that ran for two seasons from 2004 to 2006.

 Literary work

-Rolland’ s first book was published in 2007 titled “Les gazelles n’ont pas peur du noir” which in English translates to “ Gazelles are not afraid of the dark”.
+Rolland's first book was published in 2007 titled "Les gazelles n'ont pas peur du noir" which in English translates to "Gazelles are not afraid of the dark".
 The book is her testimony to her childhood in Rwanda, transition to a different culture, her modeling and acting career, her philanthropic work and her family.
 Her next book was "Beauté Black" which was collaboration with Sandrine Jeanne-Rose, an expert in ethnic and black cosmetics and hair care.
 This collection of practical guidelines is mainly meant to reach women of African descent.
 The two beauty enthusiasts focus on three areas: the face, the body and most importantly the hair essentially afro-textured hair as it is an important subject in the black community.